A Health Care Contract with America

 But what happens if someone gets sick and develops a “pre-existing condition”?
 Most chronic problems (diabetes, asthma, cancer, heart disease and so forth) do not arise while people are uninsured.
 They arise when people and their employers are paying premiums.
 But in a mobile labor market, people leave their jobs.
 When they seek new insurance, they discover that the new insurer either won’t insure them or insists on excluding coverage for the pre-existing condition.

 In popular discussions of this problem, the tendency is to blame the new insurer, but this condemnation is surely misplaced.
 Remember, the person with the pre-existing condition has been paying premiums perhaps for many years to the original insurer.
 Does it make sense to allow the original insurer to collect all the premiums but force the new insurer to pay all the bills?

 Part of the solution is one already addressed: we should encourage individually owned, personal and portable insurance, so that the problem does not arise in the first place.
 The rest of the solution is a better insurance product.
 If people could buy “change of health status” insurance or even better — if that were part of the normal health insurance contract — their original health plan would pay the extra premium being charged by the new plan, reflecting the deterioration in health condition.
 In this way, people would be insured against the economic consequences of developing a pre-existing condition.

-John C. Goodman is president and CEO and Kellye Wright Fellow at the National Center for Policy Analysis, a research fellow at the Independent Institute, and author of Priceless: Curing the Healthcare Crisis.
-Peter J. Ferrara is a senior fellow at the National Center for Policy Analysis.
+John Goodman is president and CEO and Kellye Wright Fellow and Peter Ferrara is a senior fellow at the National Center for Policy Analysis.